Tesla 2026.8 Lock Sound Update: New Features, Changes & Fixes

 The 2026.8 update is a net positive for lock sound customization.
 The audio quality improvements are noticeable, separate unlock sounds are a game-changer, and scheduled profiles add convenience.
 The main adjustment is dealing with volume normalization, which is easily fixed with our converter.

 If you're experiencing issues, the fixes are straightforward.
-And if you're new to custom lock sounds, there's never been a better time to startβ2026.8 is the most polished firmware yet for Tesla audio customization.
+And if you're new to custom lock sounds, there's never been a better time to start—2026.8 is the most polished firmware yet for Tesla audio customization.
+See our complete guide to custom Tesla lock sounds for every option, or follow the step-by-step install guide to get set up in under 2 minutes.

 Ready to optimize your sounds?
 Check out our 2026.8 ready collection or convert your existing sounds for the new firmware.